What's a One-Wall Kitchen?

-This simple kitchen layout is usually found in loft-style homes where space is at a premium.
+This simple kitchen layout is usually found in loft-style homes or small apartments where space is at a premium.
 It’s also found in larger homes with an open concept kitchen.
 It works well, assuming it's not overly long and the sink is centered on it, flanked by the appliances.

 - A top-freezer refrigerator stands at one end.